michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * **Clustering**: used to determine labels by grouping similar information into label groups; like grouping measurements from birds into species.

 Machine learning process:
 * Prepare data: Identify the features (values which we know from past) and label(value which we want to predict) in a dataset.
-Pre-process, or clean and transform, the data as needed.
+Pre-process, or clean (e.g some rows can be empty) and transform, the data as needed.
+We can even normalize data - convert values to be on the same scale from 0-1.
 * Train model: Split the data into two groups, a training and a validation set.
 Train a machine learning model using the training data set.
 Test the machine learning model for performance using the validation data set.
+This will enable us to compare actual values to predicted values.
 * Evaluate performance: Compare how close the model's predictions are to the known labels.
 * Deploy a predictive service: After you train a machine learning model, you can deploy the model as an application on a server or device so that others can use it.